MicrosoftDocs/sql-docs/docs/t-sql/data-types/nchar-and-nvarchar-transact-sql.md

 If you use **nchar** or **nvarchar**, we recommend to:
 - Use **nchar** when the sizes of the column data entries are consistent.
 - Use **nvarchar** when the sizes of the column data entries vary considerably.
-- Use **nvarchar(max)** when the sizes of the column data entries vary considerably, and the size might exceed 8,000 bytes.
+- Use **nvarchar(max)** when the sizes of the column data entries vary considerably, and the string length might exceed 4,000 byte-pairs.

 **sysname** is a system-supplied user-defined data type that is functionally equivalent to **nvarchar(128)**, except that it is not nullable. **sysname** is used to reference database object names.